takipi/teamcity-overops-plugin/README.md

 ## Apply Seasonality

 If peaks have been seen in baseline window, then this would be considered normal and not a regression.
 Should the plugin identify an equal or matching peak in the baseline time window, or two peaks of greater than 50% of the volume seen in the active window, the event will not be marked as a regression.

+## Debug Mode

+If checked, all queries and results will be displayed in the OverOps reliability report.
+For debugging purposes only.